Geotab Safety Center supports next-generation solutions leveraging AI and predictive collision insights

 As part of Connect 2024, Geotab is also unveiling its Enhanced Collision Detection feature as part of its 2024 safety suite of tools.
 This feature will advance how fleets can detect both major and minor collisions, increasing collision detection precision and accuracy.

-"In a data-driven world, immediacy and precision of insights are paramount.
-Our new centres of excellence, including Geotab Safety Center, represent the next evolution in our commitment to providing actionable intelligence easily and efficiently," added Martin.

-The Safety Center is one of several new centres of excellence that will be launched in MyGeotab throughout 2024 utilising AI and data intelligence to provide faster time-to-insight for customers.
+The Safety Center is one of several new centers of excellence that will be launched in MyGeotab throughout 2024 utilising AI and data intelligence to provide faster time-to-insight for customers.

 Share this article